shawntabrizi/substrate-contracts-workshop/0/setup.md

 To follow this tutorial, you will need to set up some stuff on your computer.

-> **Note:** For the purposes of stability, we will be using Substrate v1.0 for this tutorial.
-In addition to the steps below, please download the [`substrate-package` for contract development](https://github.com/shawntabrizi/substrate-package/tree/contract).
->
-> This will include a `substrate-node-template` with the Contract module included in your node.
-It also includes an `ink-contract-template` where you can start to build your smart contract.
->
-> Please use this package for the remainder of the tutorial.

 ## Substrate Prerequisites

 To get started, you need to make sure your computer is set up to build Substrate.